deengames/deengames.github.io/data/static_pages/about.md

 If you want to help out or just reach out, [drop me an email](mailto:ashes999@yahoo.com).
 I'd love to hear from you.

 Alternatively, not everyone has the time, motivation, or talents to help with games.
-Consider supporting us financially so we can reach our goals.
+With financial support, we can hire help and make more, better games, faster.
 Click below to read more about it on Patreon.

 <a href="https://www.patreon.com/DeenGames"><img src="images/become-a-patron.png" /></a>